cinqict/jenkinsdev/blog1.md

 docker run -p 80:8080 jenkins/jenkins
 ```

-Browse to `http://localhost:80` youimmediately see some manual steps which are nice for a first Jenkins experience, but not in your development environment.
+Browse to `http://localhost:80` you immediately see some manual steps which are nice for a first Jenkins experience, but not in your development environment.
 You need to:
 - Copy a secret key from the log file,
 - Select plugins